Joelnguetoum/generalizer/readme/benchmark.md

 in the output csv file, the duration will be given in milliseconds.
 The theory for the composition is ACU (all the rules are used).

-To draw the interactions involved in the process, we can use the flag -d.
+To draw the interactions involved in the process, we can use the flag `-d`.

 ## Interactions of the benchmark